jerolan/jerolan.github.com/README.md

 # jerolan.github.com

 Source code for my personal site.
-This site has been built with [Parcel](https://parceljs.org/) and [Tailwind.css](https://tailwindcss.com/docs/theme#app), the site is very simple and thanks to Parcel I can add Tailwind to the compilation process to take advantage of it with a very little configuration.
+This site has been built with [Next.js](https://nextjs.org/) and [Tailwind.css](https://tailwindcss.com/docs/theme#app).

 ## Development

-If you want to make use of this project it is only necessary that you have Node installed and fork it.
+If you want to make use of this project, you will only need Node.js installed.

 ### 1. Install the dependencies